inner_banner_vector abstract graphic

 Procurement works in various ways, depending on the number of parties involved.
 It can also change depending upon if the item in question is a good or service.
 Exchanging raw goods requires fewer parties than a service since the raw good is a finite product.

-There are four parties involved in the energy procurement process.
-They include:
+There are four key players in the energy procurement process.

 • The business- The business is the customer procuring renewable energy procurement services for their company.